redox-os/book/src/porting-applications.md

 ### GNU Autotools script

-Use this script if the program or library need to be compiled with `configure` and `make`
+Use this script if the program or library needs to be compiled with custom options

 - Configure with dynamic linking